joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Once a patent is granted, the patent holder can take legal action against anyone who infringes on their patent rights.
 This can include filing a lawsuit to stop the infringing activity and seeking damages for any harm caused by the infringement.

 Patents can be valuable assets for inventors and companies, as they provide a legal monopoly on the invention and can be licensed or sold to generate income.
 However, obtaining a patent can be a complex and expensive process, and patents may be challenged or invalidated by others who believe that they have the right to use the invention.
-It is important for inventors and companies to work with legal experts to navigate the patent system and protect their intellectual property.
+Inventors should work with legal experts to navigate the patent system and protect their inventions.

 ## Copyright